ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 6.3.8 Manage Machine Specifications (View) [**[↑]**](#table-of-contents)
 Machine specification indicates the Brand, Make and Model of a Machine a country uses to take registrations.
 The Global Admin can view list of all the Machine Specifications on the Admin UI portal.
 A Machine while creation, can be assigned to a Machine Specification as required by the country.
 The portal shows both activated or deactivated Machine Specification.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Machine Specifications based on Status (Drop-down), Name (Search Box), Brand (Search Box), Model (Search Box), and Machine type (Search Box).

 #### 6.3.9 Manage Device Types (View)
 Device Type indicates the type of Devices a country uses to take registrations.
 This device types includes Fingerprint scanner, Iris Scanner, Web camera, Document scanner etc. The Global Admin can view list of all the Device Types on the Admin UI portal.
 A Device while creation, can be assigned to a Device Types as defined by the country.
 The portal shows both activated or deactivated Device Types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Device types based on Status (Drop-down) and  Name (Search Box).

 #### 6.3.10 Manage Device Specifications (View) [**[↑]**](#table-of-contents)
 Device specification indicates the Brand, Make and Model of a Device a country uses to take registrations.
 The Global Admin can view list of all the Device Specifications on the Admin UI portal.
 A Device while creation, can be assigned to a Device Specification as required by the country.
 The portal shows both activated or deactivated Device Specification.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Device Specifications based on Status (Drop-down), Name (Search Box) and Device type (Search Box).

 #### 6.3.11 Manage Individual Types (View)
 Individual Type indicates the category in which a country might want to categorize residents in.
 Foreigner, Non-Foreigner, Immigrant are some examples of Individual Types.
 These can be defined by the country in Masterdata are required by them.
 The Global Admin can view list of all the defined Individual Types on the Admin UI portal.